 If you’re planning to have children visit your sanctuary, it’s important to consider keeping a stock of supplies that ensure their health and comfort is taken care of.
 This means having some extra sunscreen on-hand for those who didn’t realize how much time they might be spending under the sun, keeping drinking water available and encouraging everyone to stay hydrated, and having enough soap or hand sanitizer abundantly available in each resident living space so that kids can be encouraged to sanitize their hands in each new area of the sanctuary.
 While these are all important supplies for your staff and visitors of all ages, children sometimes need an extra reminder to take care of themselves and their health!
 A sunburned, dehydrated, or unwell child is not going to be one endeared to an animal sanctuary experience.

 Like adults who visit animal sanctuaries, younger folks enjoy interacting with residents by feeding them.
 Oftentimes, children will pull up handfuls of grass or other plants and give them to interested residents to attract their attention.
 While many of these actions are benign, unrestricted feeding can pose a danger to the residents and children.
 Residents are at risk due to specific dietary needs and toxic plants, while children are at risk of being bitten by a resident who is eager to sneak a treat.
-So, it’s generally a safer policy to prohibit guests of all ages from hand feeding residents or giving residents any food not specially meant for them.
+So, it’s generally a safer policy to prohibit guests of all ages from The act of feeding an animal by hand, such as giving a carrot directly from the palm of one’s hand to a horse’s mouth. residents or giving residents any food not specially meant for them.
 If you do wish to give visitors the opportunity to feed your residents safe, care program-approved treats, we highly recommend a policy of providing treat bowls or buckets that visitors can add managed portions of approved food into for specific and approved residents.
 This ensures that kids connect with residents in a satisfying and generous way without so many risks!

 In addition to ensuring kids follow good directions with regards to resident food, it’s important to make sure kids and other visitors aren’t sneaking in human food or beverages to resident living spaces.
 Not only are most human foods unhealthy for residents (folks of all ages have been known to “sneak a treat” with good intentions), they can also encourage more food-motivated residents like pigs to act in an unsafe manner toward those sneaking a tasty snack in their pocket!
 At the beginning of visits, it’s important to confirm that all visitors are food-free.
 Snacks should be left in a resident-free area.